thaonguyen2601/R_practice/README.md

 ```
 ![alt text](Rplot_AvgBudnPro.png "Logo Title Text 1")

-=> Eventhough Action has really high Budget, it's still in the top lowest Profit, which leads to the lowest %Profit/Revenue.
+=> Even though Action has really high Budget, it's still in the top lowest Profit, which leads to the lowest %Profit/Revenue.
 Sci-fi situation is quite better, when returning the most average Profit.
 Drama & Comedy, on the other hand, have both low Budget and Profit in terms of value, but have highest %Profit/Revenue.

-* **_Revenue & Profit of each Studio during 10 years_**
+* **_Revenue & Profit of each Studio during the whole period_**
 ```sh
 bar_lab <- studio.data %>%
   group_by(Studio) %>%